perstarke-webdev/panorama-perspectives-blog/_posts/2025-03-12-why-jekyll-when-not.md

 ✔ Documentation Websites → API docs, manuals, and knowledge bases.
 ✔ Marketing Landing Pages → SEO-friendly, blazing fast lead capture pages.

-6️⃣ Alternatives Depending on the Use Case
-💡 For large-scale static sites → Hugo (faster builds).
-💡 For hybrid static & dynamic features → Next.js, Astro.
-💡 For easy client content updates → WordPress, Webflow, Contentful.
-💡 For full interactivity & web apps → React, Django, Laravel, Strapi.
-💡 For e-commerce → Shopify, Snipcart, WooCommerce.

 7️⃣ Conclusion: Is Jekyll Right for Your Project?
 If you need fast, secure, and cost-effective websites, Jekyll is a great choice.
 If your project requires user interactivity, easy content updates (other than blog posts), or heavy dynamic features, alternatives may be better.
 Jekyll remains a powerful tool for developers who value efficiency, security, and low maintenance.
-🚀 Need help choosing the right platform?
-Let’s chat about whether Jekyll is the best fit for your website!